Are you facing divorce and wondering how it works? More specifically, are you wondering what you have to do to get a divorce in Illinois?

 The ONLY ground for divorce in Illinois is now irreconcilable differences.

-If you and your spouse agree that you have irreconcilable differences in your marriage, you can get divorced any time.
-Illinois no longer has any waiting period for couples to get divorced if they both want a divorce.
+If you and your spouse agree that you have irreconcilable differences, you can get a divorce in Illinois any time.
+There is waiting period IF you and your spouse both agree to get a divorce.

 4. Illinois Divorce Process Options